corticon/corticon.js-samples/DynamicForms/docs/AuthoringDecisionService.md

 The second rulesheet (Step1Validation.ers) does the data validation.

-When the CSC submits the current step, the DS executes both rulesheets again but this time with the data entered by the user.
+When the CSC submits the current step, the Decision Service executes both rulesheets again but this time with the data entered by the user.
 If the validation passes, then we move to next stage (the validation rulesheet sets stage to next stage).

 If the validation fails, then we go back to rendering the UI for the same step but this time we have both the